Recruitment AI

 The reason this is now possible, after thirty years of mostly cosmetic ATS updates, is that recent AI models can plan, call tools, and act autonomously within guardrails.
 That capability stack did not exist five years ago.
 Today it lets a single recruiter manage two to three times the throughput, without sacrificing the quality of the candidate experience.
 We covered the broader shift to agentic AI after CES 2026.

 Vitae was built around this premise from the first commit.
 Every object, field, and workflow is exposed via an MCP server.
 Agents read and write the same way a recruiter would.
 The platform is not an ATS with AI bolted on.
-It is a recruiting operating system where AI is a first-class citizen.
+It is a recruiting platform where AI is a first-class citizen.

 If your current ATS still asks the recruiter to type, click, schedule, and remember, it is not an AI tool.
 It is a database with a chatbot in the corner.
 The shift to AI recruitment software that genuinely runs hiring is the most important change in talent technology in two decades.